-- Assure that you will create a baseline which will be the business’s guide in following the development processes that should be implemented in a specific operational year.
+- Assure that you will create a baseline that will be the business’s guide in following the development processes that should be implemented in a specific operational year.

 Areas of Development

-A business development plan can be used to improved the following areas of the business:
+A business development plan can be used to improve the following areas of the business:

-- The processes of the business production and operations
+- The processes of business production and operations

 - The procedures of the finance and accounting department

 - The quality of the products and/or services being offered by the business

 - The development of the business’ presence in social media and other online and electronic platforms and mediums

 - The strategies of the business in terms of addressing environmental issues and responsibilities

 - The transactions of the company regarding export, advertising, promotion and marketing